rekalogika/rekalogika-docs/docs/analytics/02-summary-entity/01-summary-class.md

 All dimensions are indicated by the `#[Analytics\Dimension]` attribute.
 The most important argument is the `source` argument.
 This argument is used to resolve the value of the dimension from the source entity.
-A `PropertyValueResolver` points to the value of a property in the source entity.
-An `IdentifierValueResolver` points to a related entity.
+A `PropertyValue` points to the value of a property in the source entity.
+An `IdentifierValue` points to a related entity.

 A dimension can be hierarchical, like the `time` dimension above.
 A hierarchical